 When you’re trying to triage, prioritize, and fix one or more major application failures is not a good time to hunt for your debug symbols or third-party symbol libraries.
-Just finding and getting all required debug symbols into a state where they can be used for reading a minidump (or other crash dump) takes precious minutes.
-You know the frustration of spending hours configuring your debug analysis environment before getting your hands on the usable callstacks with full stack frame information like function names and line numbers.
+Just finding and getting all required debug symbols into a state where they can be used for reading a minidump (or other crash dump) takes precious time.
+You know the frustration of spending minutes and hours configuring your debug analysis environment before getting your hands on the usable callstacks with full stack frame information like function names and line numbers.

 Meanwhile, your crash dump file information can’t be properly symbolicated, the callstacks are inaccurate or incomplete, deduplication and similarity analysis is stalled, and the debug process is functioning inefficiently.

 Mining Your Minidumps

 For the want of debug symbols, the process is delayed and the cost of the crash goes up.
 The impact of symbol management on the debug process has been overlooked.
 Too often, symbol generation is treated like another administrative set-up task when the build pipeline is first set up, and not updated to ensure it’s used appropriately with your debug analysis tools.

 Backtrace set out to fix the painful realities and accelerate the process when we developed core technology that has changed the way symbol management and symbolication is handled.
 With Backtrace:

 - Your development teams integrate your build system with Backtrace so symbols are collected automatically from wherever the team currently stores the information.

 - Backtrace provides support for Symbol Servers, which allows the system to automatically retrieve symbols from wherever they might be stored, without needing to know details about product names or release versions.